Course guide of Introduction to Financial Operations (2261114)

 Single final assessment

-As in the ordinary call, this exam will consist of two parts: theory and practice, which will be weighted at 30% and 70% respectively (theory 3 points and practice 7 points).
-To pass the subject, the student must obtain a minimum of 3.5 points out of 10 points in each of these parts (theory -1.05 points- and practice -2.45 points-).
-When this last requirement is not met, the overall exam grade and, therefore, the final grade of the subject will be the sum of the marks obtained with a maximum of 3 points.
-Likewise, the total score must be 5 points out of 10 to pass the subject.
-The student who does not take this final exam will have the grade of "Not presented".
+To pass the subject, the student must obtain a minimum of 4 points out of 10 in each of the parts of the exam.
+In those cases, in which this last requirement is not met, the overall mark of the exam and, therefore, the final grade of the subject will be a maximum of 3 points.
+Likewise, to pass the subject, the total score must be equal to or higher than 5 points out of 10.

-The theoretical part will consist of a series of multiple-choice questions with a single correct answer.
-Wrong answers score negatively (the penalty will be notified to the student), unanswered questions do not add or subtract.
-The practice will consist of solving exercises.
+The theoretical part will consist of multiple-choice questions with only one correct answer.
+Wrong answers will be marked negatively (the student will be informed of the penalty), the questions not answered neither add nor subtract.
+The theoretical-practical part will consist of solving exercises.

 Additional information